triton-inference-server/python_backend/README.md

 using for deployment.
 For example, compiling the Python backend stub on an OS other than Ubuntu 22.04 can lead to unexpected errors.

-7. The custom execution enviroment needs to be compressed with the name `*.tar.gz` for the Python Backend to unpack the package.
-Otherwise the Python Backend will treat the enviroment as is.
+7. The custom execution environment needs to be compressed with the name `*.tar.gz` for the Python Backend to unpack the package.
+Otherwise the Python Backend will treat the environment as is.

 ## Error Handling